-In clinical trials, Kuvan (saproterin dihydrochloride tablets) has been administered to 579 patients with PKU in doses ranging from 5 to 20 mg/kg/day for lengths of treatment ranging from 1 to 30 weeks.
-Patients were aged 4 to 49 years old.
-The patient population was nearly evenly distributed in gender, and approximately 95% of patients were Caucasian.
+In Studies1-4 (controlled and uncontrolled studies), 579 patients with PKU aged 4 to 49 years received Kuvan in doses ranging from 5 to 20 mg/kg per day for lengths of treatment ranging from 1 to 164 weeks.
+The patient population was evenly distributed in gender, and approximately 95% of patients were Caucasian.
+The most common adverse reactions (≥4% of patients) were headache, rhinorrhea, pharyngolaryngeal pain, diarrhea, vomiting, cough, and nasal congestion.

-The data described below reflect exposure of 74 patients with PKU to Kuvan (saproterin dihydrochloride tablets) at doses of 10 to 20 mg/kg/day for 6 to 10 weeks in 2 double-blind, placebo-controlled clinical trials.
-The overall incidence of adverse reactions in patients receiving Kuvan (saproterin dihydrochloride tablets) was similar to that reported with patients receiving placebo.
+The data described in Table 3 reflect exposure of 74 patients with PKU to Kuvan at doses of 10 to 20 mg/kg per day for 6 to 10 weeks in two double-blind, placebo-controlled clinical trials (Studies 2 and 4).

-Table 1: Summary of Adverse Reactions by Preferred Term Occurring in ≥ 4% of Patients in Controlled Clinical Studies With Kuvan (saproterin dihydrochloride tablets)
+Table 3: Summary of Adverse Reactions Occurring in ≥4% of Patients in Placebo-Controlled Clinical Studies with Kuvan

 |Headache||11 (15)||8 (14)|